Colostrum Gummies: What the Factory Floor Reveals

 Moisture percentage is commonly monitored, but for gummies, water activity (Aw) is often the more predictive tool.
 It's closely tied to texture stability, stickiness, and overall shelf-life performance.

 Colostrum can change how water is bound and redistributed within the gummy, so a water activity target that works for a standard gummy may not be ideal here.
-The best way to avoid surprises is to design around an Aw target early, confirm it through stability, and control it in routine production.
+Best to design around an Aw target early, confirm through stability, and control in routine production.

 Packaging isn't an afterthought—it's part of the formula